Ravbug/sdl3-sample/README.md

 git pull
 ```
 You don't need to use a submodule, you can also copy the source in directly.
 This
 repository uses a submodule to keep its size to a minimum.
-Note that as of writing, SDL3 is
-in development, so expect APIs to change.

 ## Reporting issues
 Is something not working?
 Create an Issue or send a Pull Request on this repository!